-In today’s competitive healthcare environment, you are constantly dealing with change – both expected and unexpected.
+In today’s competitive environment, behavioral healthcare providers are continually dealing with change – both expected and unexpected.
 Some of these changes you can control (like quality improvement initiatives) and some you cannot (like regulations).

-Any organization that doesn’t change risks being left behind in this ever evolving market.
-The good news is that the ability to manage change is an advantage you can give yourself over your competition.
+Organizations that don’t evolve risk being left behind.
+The good news is that the ability to manage change effectively can also become an advantage you can give yourself over your competition.

-The reality is that the majority of change efforts end in failure.
+The reality is that the majority of significant organizational change efforts fail.
 The question is – why?

 The five core competencies are: